daverussell13/algo-bootcamp-project/README.md

 # cproject
-A Simple Terminal based / CLI ATM program written in c
+A Simple Terminal based ATM program written in c